Mike YangMSc PEng

-Mr. Mike Yang is an engineer-in-training and a member of MEA Forensic’s Collision Reconstruction group in Vancouver.
+Mr. Mike Yang is a project engineer and a member of MEA Forensic’s Collision Reconstruction group in Vancouver.
 He works with the firm’s senior engineers to investigate a wide variety of issues in accidents involving cars, motorcycles, vehicles of all kinds.

 Mike has a Bachelor’s degree in Mechanical Engineering from the University of British Columbia and a Master’s Degree in Biomedical Engineering from Imperial College London.
 For his Master’s thesis, he tested the ropes and harnesses used by rock climbers.
 He found that because these safety systems are designed for adults, when children fell they actually experience a larger jolt to the spine.

 Mike applies a variety of tools and techniques to reconstruct an accident, including video analysis and “black box” crash data.
 To correctly calculate speed from video evidence Mike accounts for lens distortion and variable frame rates.
 Crash and event data downloaded from the “black boxes” in most modern cars can be the key to unlocking a case.
 But the data has limitations and its reliability and accuracy need to be assessed.
 Mike is involved in studying how event data can be used in computer simulation software to predict the path followed by a car in the moments leading up to a crash.
 He has also been involved in the firm’s research into Toyota’s auto-braking system.
 “I like to get to the bottom of things,” he says.

 - Master of Biomedical Engineering (Biomechanics Option), Imperial College London, 2014.

 - Bachelor of Applied Science, Mechanical Engineering, Biomedical Option, University of British Columbia, 2013.

 - Professional Engineer, Association of Professional Engineers and Geoscientists of British Columbia, 2019.

 Project Engineer, 2015 to present